St. Louis, MO

 Finally, the cost of going to trial often outweighs the payout.
 A trial is a last-case scenario and should be avoided as much as possible.
 The best-case scenario is arbitrating the dispute out of court with the daycare’s insurance adjuster and legal advisor.
 These arbitrations can be complex and an unaware parent may be misled to believe that their compensation is worth much less than its true value.
 Your attorney will make sure that you receive the full amount of compensation that you deserve.

-Because our firm works on contingency, we only get paid if our clients do first.
+Because our firm works on a contingency fee basis, we only get paid if our clients do first.
 Therefore, we are dedicated to making sure that our clients receive the highest level of compensation for the injuries they or their loved ones have suffered.

 It is important that you do not feel dissuaded from taking legal action.
 The daycare provider should be held responsible for their negligence.
 Your actions may be the only thing protecting other children from suffering from the same injuries in the future.